 - Customisable Campaign Influence – for more advanced, multi-touch attribution.

-This post will go into to explaining the key things to know about each (+ the differences), and some questions to get you started to finish up.
-It’s not designed to be a technical guide, so you will find I skim over its actual implementation and focus more on key characteristics.
+This post will go into explaining the key points about each and the differences, plus questions to kick start your thinking.
+This guide is not meant to be a technical guide, so you will find I skim over the actual implementation of campaign influence, and instead, focus on key characteristics.

 Option 1: Salesforce Campaign Influence 1.0

 As the default attribution model, it’s the simplest to grasp.
 With this model, you can: